RamErlikh/MrChallah.github.io/README.md

-# GPS + IP GEO Location Dual Mode Overlay - for Kick/Twitch/YouTube/Rumble and More!
+# GPS + IP GEO Location Dual Mode GPS Overlay - for Kick/Twitch/YouTube/Rumble and More!

 # Credits
 Weather icons from [@mrdarrengriffin](https://github.com/mrdarrengriffin/google-weather-icons) - A collection of the official weather icons used by Google.